being-devahmad/javascript-basics/README.md

-# javascript-basics-using-array-methods
+# <h2>javascript-basics-using-array-methods</h2>
-1-Calculate the Square of a Number.
+1-Calculate the Square of a Number.<br>
-2-Calculate Square-root of a Number.
+2-Calculate Square-root of a Number.<br>
-3-copy-all-elements-from-an-array-to-another-array.
+3-copy-all-elements-from-an-array-to-another-array.<br>
-4-maximum-and-minimum-between-two-numbers-using-functions, if you have not been proficient so you can do it simply in your own way.
+4-maximum-and-minimum-between-two-numbers-using-functions, if you have not been proficient so you can do it simply in your own way.<br>
-5-count-total-number-of-negative-elements-in-an-array
+5-count-total-number-of-negative-elements-in-an-array<br>
-6-sum of all even numbers between 1 to n, n is taken from the user.
+6-sum of all even numbers between 1 to n, n is taken from the user. <br>
-7-count total number of duplicate elements in an array.
+7-count total number of duplicate elements in an array.<br>